Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Oklahoma State's games this year have hit the over on two of four set point totals (50%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.